Filed under: Breads / Muffins

 Jump to recipe

-• Tender & moist: There is something truly special about a muffin that doesn’t dry out the next day – I’d never met one until these!
-They are so tender inside, almost like a fluffy cake (without the extra sweetness) but then have the moisture level of a chocolate cake in their softness.
+There is something truly special about a muffin that doesn’t dry out the next day – I’d never met one until these lemon blueberry muffins.
+They are tender inside, almost like a fluffy cake (without the extra sweetness) but then have the moisture level of a chocolate cake in their softness.
+And this isn’t because of an increased amount of sugar, these are quite low compared to other blueberry muffins.
+I personally don’t like overly sweet things for breakfast but there is lots of flavor from the burst of berries and the lemony muffin base.

-• Easy: It’s all in one bowl, you only need a whisk (just use it right – make sure you mix well!) and can be made the night before so in the am all you need to do is pop them in the oven.
+This recipe is made all in one bowl, you only need a whisk (just use it right – make sure you mix well!) and can be made the night before so in the am all you need to do is pop them in the oven.
+Also – the crumb on these gives them a bakery style texture and flavor; there’s a hint of lemon in it from the zest and it makes the edges and top delightfully crispy.

 Recipe Ingredients